wingkwong/leetcode-the-hard-way/solutions/1500-1599/1502-can-make-arithmetic-progression-from-sequence-easy.md

 ## Approach 1: Sorting

 We sort the array and calculate the first difference.
-Iterate the rest of the elements to check if they have the same difference between two elements.&#x20;
+Iterate the rest of the elements to check if they have the same difference between two elements.

 ```cpp
 class Solution {